CityOfBoston/digital/services-js/README.md

     'access_token' => 'POST_SERVER_ITEM_ACCESS_TOKEN',
     // optional - environment name. any string will do.
     'environment' => 'production',
-    // optional - path to directory your code is in. used for linking stack traces.
+    // optional - directory path your code is in. used for linking stack traces.
     'root' => '/Users/brian/www/myapp'
     // optional - the code version. e.g. git commit SHA or release tag 'code_version' => '27f47021038a159c5aa9bbb9f98ce47e55914404'